Michael137/michael137.github.io/_posts/2020-08-27-branch-stats.md

 {% gist 8092ffe8423ba4ef6257a7b04463634f %}

 ## Compiling
-We assume a 64-bit architecture and that your project is assembled using the GNU assembler.
+We assume a 64-bit architecture and that your project is assembled and linked using the GNU assembler and linker respectively.
 In the original snippet, U. Drepper accounted for 32-bit systems as well.

 On some systems you will have to tell GCC not to produce a position independent executable (PIE) using: `-no-pie`.